pachyderm/pachyderm/examples/joins/README.md

     └── STOREID3.txt
     └──  ...
 ```
-We will ultimately want to list purchases by `zipcode.` Let's have a look at the content of one of those STOREIDx.txt files.
+We will ultimately want to list purchases by `zipcode.` This is what the content of one of those STOREIDx.txt files looks like.
 ```shell
     {
         "storeid":"4",